Earl of Denbigh

 Earl of Denbigh (pronounced 'Denby') is a title in the Peerage of England.
-It was created in 1622 for William Feilding, 1st Viscount Feilding, a courtier, admiral, adventurer, and brother-in-law of the powerful Duke of Buckingham.
-The title is named after the Welsh town of Denbigh in the county of Denbighshire.
-Since the time of the third earl (1640), the Earl of Denbigh has also held the title of Earl of Desmond, in the Peerage of Ireland.
+It was created in 1622 for William Feilding, Viscount Feilding, a courtier, admiral, and brother-in-law of the powerful Duke of Buckingham.
+The title is named after the town of Denbigh in the county of Denbighshire, Wales.
+Since the time of the third earl (1675), the Earl of Denbigh has also held the title of Earl of Desmond, in the Peerage of Ireland.

 The family seat is Newnham Paddox, in the parish of Monks Kirby, Warwickshire.
 The eighth earl converted to Roman Catholicism during the 1850s, in which faith the family has remained.
 The earldom was one of the hereditary peerages whose entitlement to sit in the House of Lords was removed by the House of Lords Act 1999.

-The origins of the Feilding family
+Origins of the Feilding family

 The Feilding family have been Lords of Newnham Paddox in Monks Kirby, Warwickshire, since 1433.
-They are also descended from the Newnham family (named from the estate) who held Newnham Paddox in the 1100s and 1200s (see Monks Kirby).
+They are in part descended from the Newnham family (named from the estate) who held Newnham Paddox in the 1100s and 1200s (see history of Monks Kirby).

-Originally a family of minor Midlands gentry, following their elevation to the peerage in the early 17th century, the Feildings began to claim descent from the Habsburgs through the counts of Laufenburg and Rheinfelden.
-The claim was researched by historians Edward Gibbon and William Dugdale, and it was widely accepted for centuries but was also subject to ridicule.
-The claim was debunked around the turn of the 20th century by J. Horace Round.

-Creation of the titles of Earl of Denbigh and Earl of Desmond
+The nineteenth century historian, S.R.
+Gardiner described the first Earl of Denbigh, William Feilding, as "the plain country gentleman who had the good luck to marry Buckingham's sister in the days of her poverty."

-William, the first earl of Denbigh, owed his elevation in court and to the peerage primarily to his marriage with Susan Villiers.
-The Villiers family were also minor Midlands gentry until Susan's brother, George Villiers, became the confidant and lover of King James I and was granted the dukedom of Buckingham.
-Hugely powerful, George Villiers showered preferment on his family: not only was William Feilding made Earl of Denbigh, but William's eight-year-old second son (named George after his important uncle) was given the right to an additional earldom – that of Desmond.
+The family of William's wife, Susan Villiers, had also been minor midlands gentry until her brother, George Villiers, became the confidant and lover of King James I. Villiers was elevated by King James to the rank of Duke of Buckingham and continued as a royal favourite during the reign of King Charles I. Exceptionally powerful, Villiers showered preferment on his family.
+In 1622, not only was Feilding made Earl of Denbigh, but his second son, named George after his important uncle, was given the right to the earldom of Desmond at the point that title reverted to the Crown.
+In 1660, his daughter, Elizabeth, was created Countess of Guildford for life in her own right.

+Claimed descent from the Habsburgs

+From around 1656, a story began to be promulgated that the Feilding family were descended from the imperial Habsburg dynasty through the Counts of Laufenburg and Rheinfelden.
+The family incorporated the Habsburg double headed eagle in their coat of arms and took to naming their sons Rudolph.
+The claimed imperial ancestry was subject to ridicule, but was also widely accepted for centuries by historians including Edward Gibbon, William Dugdale, and Evelyn Shirley.
+The claim was, however, comprehensively debunked around the turn of the 20th century by J. Horace Round.